michalseneor/ASOSMA/firefox-ios/README.md

 With small * Exception: they use 4-space indentation instead of 2.

-Further info can be find at [Firefox-ios contributor guidelines](https://github.com/mozilla/firefox-ios#contributor-guidelines)
+Further info can be found at [Firefox-ios contributor guidelines](https://github.com/mozilla/firefox-ios#contributor-guidelines)

 ## General source code structure